 |Passing through the Old Wall on a narrow street|

-That ends my cultural trip in downtown Manila.
-A Kalesa tour is a must try not just for foreigners, but we Filipinos must explore and revisit, but not to revise our history and our identity.
+That ends my cultural trip to downtown Manila.
+A Kalesa tour is a must-try for foreigners, and most especially for us Filipinos to explore and revisit, but not revise our history and our identity.

 © 2020 Del Cusay